SeeSaw: Interactive Ad-hoc Search Over Image Databases: System

 \subsection{CLIP}

-\sys/ employs CLIP\cite{clip_model}, a pre-trained visual semantic embedding during both preprocessing and during querying.
-CLIP was used off-the-shelf, without any access to the data used for the evaluation, because we are interested in the common scenario of lacking labelled data (in this case, lacking a set of captioned images).
-During pre-processing \sys/ uses the visual component of CLIP to convert unlabelled images into vectors.
-During querying, \sys/ uses the text component of CLIP to handle translation of string inputs from the user.
+\sys/ uses the CLIP \cite{clip_model} pre-trained visual-semantic embedding model for preprocessing and during querying. \sys/ embeds images into vectors using the visual component of CLIP during preprocessing.
+During querying, \sys/ uses the string embedding component of CLIP to translate string inputs from the user into query vectors.

-The vectors produced by the text embedding could be used directly to query the vector store, but \sys/ instead inputs them to the vector optimizer, which allows \sys/ to improve the quality of lookups into the vector store.
-Similarly, \sys/ does not use a single-vector representation as suggested above, instead uses a multi-vector representation described later.

-\subsection{Vector store}
+\subsection{Vector Store}

-After data is preprocessed, the vector store provides a key-value lookup interface.
-The vector store takes a vector $w$ as the key for a lookup and a number of desired results $h$, and its outputs are $h$ vector ids for vectors $v$ found within the database such that $w \cdot v$ are the $h$ highest.
-In \sys/, the vectors in the store correspond to images in the dataset, but not in a one image-to-one vector manner.
-Instead, as we explain in \autoref{sec:pyramid}, \sys/ stores multiple vectors per image corresponding to different image patches at different scales.
-The vector store does not need to be exact, and for the current implementation we use the Annoy vector store \cite{annoy}.